In this article we will cover how to create your first integration flow to synchronize the data between two applications or services.

 When you login first time you will have a similar view of the elastic.io platform.

 To start click on +Add new flow button to load the integration flow designer.

-The designer helps building the flows from the reusable integration components such as
+The designer helps building the flows from the reusable integration components

+actions.
 Every integration flow starts with a

-trigger component to retrieve data from the source.
+component to retrieve data from the source.
 To start let us find the

 Petstore component in the list of integration components.